Iremidee/Project1_AWS_3-Tier_Architecture_Deployment/README.md

 * Demonstrate real-time data access from the database
 ## Requirements
 * An AWS account
+## Summary
+This architecture ensures high availability, scalability, and reliability by distributing the load, monitoring instance health, and scaling resources dynamically.
+The web tier serves the front-end and routes API calls, the application tier handles business logic and interacts with the database, and the database tier provides robust data storage and retrieval.
 ## Documentation
 * I will be using the official AWS documentation.
 * Reference: https://workshops.aws/card/Highly%20Available%20Web%20Application%20Workshop